 And there we have them: the 10 best cities to visit in France.
 I didn’t lie, did I?
 I tried to put together a list that included the biggest cities in France.
 Strasbourg, Lille, Paris – you’ve had your share.
 Still, to make matters more interesting, I decided to give in to the charm of the smaller famous cities in France.

-Whether you’re attracted by culture, architecture, arts, or nature, the best cities in France – especially cities in Normandy France, I might add – will fulfill your wildest touristic dreams.
+Whether you’re attracted by culture, architecture, arts, or nature, the best cities in France – especially cities in Normandy France, I might add – will fulfill your wildest tourist dreams.
 There’s nothing you can do about it.
 The French dream is and will remain the French dream.
-Markdown the most beautiful cities in France, and let us know when you’ve gotten a taste of that dream!
+Mark down the most beautiful cities in France, and let us know when you’ve gotten a taste of that dream!

 And you know what?
 Since traveling is much more fun when you get out of the country, here are the most beautiful villages in… England for you to check out.
 You are not ready for so much beauty!